Zerotistic/auto-ropper/README.md

 # Auto-Ropper V2
-Auto-ropper is a tool that aims to automate the exploitation of ROP.
+Auto-ropper is a tool that aims to automate the exploitation of ROPchain.
 Its goal is to become a tool that no longer requires user interaction.

 # Installation
 You need :